codegreencreative/laravel-heroku-deploy/README.md

 SESSION_COOKIE=PR125_SID
 ```

-Any other config vars that need to be added can be done so in your Heroku pipline.
+Any other config vars that need to be added can be done so in your Heroku pipeline.